jc4p/fc-persona-frame/README.md

 ## Development Guide

+### Updating the quiz

+The intent of this template is for you to update to be any "What [..] are you?", it has Hogwarts house as the default to show you how to do this.

+In `src/lib/gemini.js` you will see two things:

+1. The output format we want from Gemini, at the top of the file.
+This is the end data we show the user.
+2. The prompt we send Gemini in the middle of the file.

+You can update these using vibe coding to be any other criteria or X or Y or X or Y or Z etc.

 ## Loading in Farcaster debugger

 To debug your frame on Farcaster the recommended method is to utilize ngrok to make your local server accessible to the internet.